SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 | TyrePressures | Cato will tell you the current pressures in your tyres in PSI. |
 | TyreTemperatures | This command will give you the current temperatures in the core of your tyres in Degrees Celsius. |

-Note: The *commands* actions are also available in most of the simulation plugins, which define a "Pitstop" mode.
+Note: All these commands are also available in most of the simulation plugins, either in the "Pitstop" mode or in the "Assistant" mode, depending on the configuration parameters.

 ## Plugin *Race Strategist*